exonum/exonum/tutorial/frontend.md

 }
 ```

-Verify block and its precommits:
+Verify the block and its precommits:

 ```javascript
 if (Exonum.verifyBlock(data.block_info, validators, 0)) {...}